piegope/doc/docs/en/rdm/windows/commands/administration/settings/system-settings/application/index.md

 Use web or html welcome page
 		</td>
 		<td>
-Enter an URL to use as the application&apos;s welcome page.
+Enter an URL to use as the application's welcome page.
 		</td>
 	</tr>
 </table>